fluxninja/aperture/docs/content/concepts/flow-control/flow-selector.md

 ### Filtering Out Liveness, Health Probes, and Metrics Endpoints

-Liveness and health probes are essential for checking the health of our application, and metrics endpoints are necessary for monitoring its performance.
-However, these endpoints don't contribute to the overall latency of the service, and if we include them in our latency calculations, they may cause requests to be rejected, leading to unnecessary pod restarts.
+Liveness and health probes are essential for checking the health of application, and metrics endpoints are necessary for monitoring its performance.
+However, these endpoints don't contribute to the overall latency of the service, and if included in latency calculations, they may cause requests to be rejected, leading to unnecessary pod restarts.

-To prevent these issues, we can filter out traffic to these endpoints by matching expressions.
-In the example below, we filter out flows with http.target starting with /health, /live, or /ready, and User Agent starting with kube-probe/1.23:
+To prevent these issues, traffic to these endpoints can be filtered out by matching expressions.
+In the example below, flows with http.target starting with /health, /live, or /ready, and User Agent starting with kube-probe/1.23 are filtered out.

 ```yaml
 service_selector: